Categories and filters to classify and organize events

 - Check "Enable and use categories as a filter for events" in order to use this feature.
 (You can disable this feature anytime.)

 - Add a new category as many times as you need, one entry at a time, saving after each one.

-To configure filters for your account, follow these steps:
+To configure filters for the account, follow these steps:

-- Go to Settings, select Configurations and then select the filter you wish to work with: Age Groups, Genders, Price Ranges, or Levels/Grades.
+- Go to Settings, select Configurations, and then select the filter you wish to work with: Age Groups, Genders, Price Ranges, or Levels.